Form 8.3 - Dalata Hotel Group plc

 (b) Cash-settled derivative transactions

-Number of Price Class of Product Nature of dealing reference per relevant description e.g. opening/ closing a long/ short position, increasing/ reducing a long/ securities unit security e.g. CFD short position (Note 6) (Note 5) N/A N/A N/A N/A N/A
+Number of Price Class of Product Nature of dealing reference per relevant description e.g. opening/ closing a long/ short position, increasing/ reducing a securities unit security e.g. CFD long/ short position (Note 6) (Note 5) EUR0.01 ordinary CFD Increasing a long position 195,000 5.6939 shares

 (c) Stock-settled derivative transactions (including options)